Zen to Go Logo

 • Step 2: Start with accessible resources.
 Explore popular free YouTube channels like "Yoga with Adriene" or "Yoga con Xuan Lan".
 They offer guided sessions for all levels.

-• Step 3: Focus on breath, not perfection.
-The goal is not to achieve a perfect pose, but to coordinate your breath with movement.
+• Step 3: Focus on breathing, not perfection.
+The goal is not to achieve a perfect pose but to coordinate your breath with your movement.
 Feel how each inhalation and exhalation guides your body.

 • Step 4: End with Savasana.
 Don’t skip the "corpse pose" at the end.
-Dedicate 5 to 10 minutes to lie on your back in total stillness to allow your body and mind to integrate the benefits of your practice.
+Spend 5 to 10 minutes lying on your back in total stillness to allow your body and mind to integrate the benefits of the practice.

 • Step 5: Use supportive props.
-Blocks, blankets, or cushions can help you find comfort and support in your postures, making the practice more enjoyable.
+Blocks, blankets, or cushions can help you find comfort and support in the poses, making the practice more enjoyable.

-Practical tip: Consider looking for specific classes like "Yoga for Anxiety" or "Yoga Nidra" (yogic sleep).
+Practical Tip: Consider searching for specific "Yoga for Anxiety" or "Yoga Nidra" (yogic sleep) classes.
 These sessions are specifically designed to induce deep relaxation and restore the nervous system.

-Yoga is a testament that taking care of your body and mind can be one and the same act.
-To discover how this practice aligns with a broader wellness strategy, you can find more information about self-care as a journey toward integral well-being at zentogo.com.mx.
+Yoga is proof that taking care of your body and mind can be the same act.
+To discover how this practice aligns with a broader wellness strategy, you can find more information about self-care as a journey to holistic well-being at zentogo.com.mx.

 6. 4-7-8 Breathing Technique

-The 4-7-8 technique is one of the most famous and effective relaxation techniques for stress, popularized by Dr. Andrew Weil and based on ancestral pranayama practices.
-Known as "relaxing breathing", its power lies in a rhythmic pattern that acts as a natural tranquilizer for the nervous system.
+The 4-7-8 technique is one of the techniques for relaxation for stress that is the most renowned and effective, popularized by Dr. Andrew Weil and based on ancestral pranayama practices.
+Known as "relaxing breath", its power lies in a rhythmic pattern that acts as a natural tranquilizer for the nervous system.

-This specific method helps to restore the body's balance, reducing the "fight or flight" response that gets activated during moments of acute stress.
-By consciously controlling your breath in this cycle of 4, 7, and 8 seconds, a deep relaxation response is induced, being especially useful for calming the mind before sleep or for managing peaks of anxiety almost instantly.
+This specific method helps restore the body's balance, reducing the "fight or flight" response that gets activated during acute stress moments.
+By consciously controlling your breathing in this 4, 7, and 8-second cycle, a deep relaxation response is induced, making it especially useful for calming the mind before sleeping or for managing peaks of anxiety almost instantly.
 It’s one of our favorites to recommend before an important presentation.

 Although the name sounds technical, its application is simple and can be done anywhere.
 The key is to maintain the pattern.

 • Step 1: Adopt a comfortable posture.
 Sit up straight or lie down.
-Place the tip of your tongue just behind your upper front teeth and keep it there throughout the exercise.
+Place the tip of your tongue right behind your upper front teeth and keep it there throughout the exercise.

 • Step 2: Exhale completely.
-Empty all the air from your lungs through your mouth, making a slight whoosh sound.
+Empty all the air from your lungs through your mouth, making a slight whooshing sound.

-• Step 4: Hold your breath for 7 seconds.
+• Step 4: Hold the breath for 7 seconds.
 Keep the air in your lungs while counting to seven.

 • Step 5: Exhale for 8 seconds.
-Release the air again through your mouth with the whoosh sound for a count of eight seconds.
+Slowly release the air again through your mouth with the whooshing sound for a count of eight seconds.

-Practical tip: If holding your breath for 7 seconds is challenging at first, start with a shorter pattern like 3-4-5 and gradually increase.
-To gain maximum benefits, practice at least twice a day.
+Practical Tip: If holding your breath for 7 seconds is difficult at first, start with a shorter pattern like 3-4-5 and gradually increase.
+For maximum benefits, practice at least twice a day.

 7. Aromatherapy

-Aromatherapy is one of the most enjoyable relaxation techniques for stress, using essential oils extracted from plants to enhance physical and emotional well-being.
-The aromatic compounds in these oils, when inhaled, interact directly with the limbic system of the brain, the center that regulates emotions.
-This unique connection can induce almost immediate physiological responses, such as reducing anxiety and promoting a calm state.
+Aromatherapy is one of the techniques for relaxation for stress that is the most enjoyable, using essential oils extracted from plants to enhance physical and emotional well-being.
+The aromatic compounds of these oils, when inhaled, directly interact with the limbic system of the brain, the center that regulates emotions.
+This unique connection can induce almost immediate physiological responses, such as reducing anxiety and promoting a state of calm.

-When perceiving a relaxing scent like lavender, the brain receives a signal to calm the nervous system, helping to lower heart rate and muscle tension.
+Upon perceiving a relaxing aroma like lavender, the brain receives a signal to calm the nervous system, helping to decrease heart rate and muscle tension.
 It’s an incredibly accessible and versatile tool that easily integrates into daily routines to manage stress naturally and effectively.

-Integrating aromatherapy into your life is simple, and you can adapt it to your needs.
+Integrating aromatherapy into your life is straightforward and can be adapted to your needs.
 The key is to choose high-purity oils and use them safely.

 • Step 1: Select your oils.
 For stress and anxiety, choose lavender, Roman chamomile, or bergamot.
 To improve sleep, opt for cedar or sandalwood.
-Always purchase from reputable brands that guarantee their purity.
+Always buy from reputable brands that guarantee purity.

 • Step 2: Use a diffuser.
 Add 3 to 5 drops of your chosen essential oil to a diffuser with water.
-This will safely disperse the aroma in a room, creating a tranquil environment.
+This will safely disperse the aroma in a room, creating a calm atmosphere.

 • Step 3: Create a topical blend.
-Dilute 2-3 drops of essential oil in a tablespoon of a carrier oil (like coconut or almond).
-Apply this blend on pulse points like your wrists, temples, or behind your ears for quick relief.
+Dilute 2-3 drops of essential oil in one tablespoon of a carrier oil (like coconut or almond).
+Apply this mixture to pulse points like the wrists, temples, or behind the ears for quick relief.

 • Step 4: Direct inhalation.
-Put a drop of oil in the palm of your hand, rub it with the other, and bring them close to your face to inhale deeply.
+Put a drop of oil in the palm of your hand, rub it with the other hand, and bring them to your face to inhale deeply.
 It’s an instant solution for moments of acute stress.

 The following video will give you some ideas on how to start using essential oils for your well-being.